FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 1

 Well, fine.

-Y'all don't like assault weapons ban, we can bring another bill that I have introduced to a vote, the Go Safe Act.
+We can bring another bill that I have introduced to a vote, the GoSafe Act.

-Oh, so focus on the case.
+So focus on the business.

 This is a time for action.

-Just one question I have for you.
+Director Ray, just one question I have for you.

-Would you rather have your officers protected or protect someone against an assault weapon being shot from 147 yards away, or a standard pistol with no accessories attached.
+Would you rather have your officers protected or protect someone against an assault weapon being shot from 147 yards away or a standard pistol with no accessories attached?

-So again, dangerous weapons in the wrong hands uh is something that, of course, from a law enforcement perspective.
+So again, dangerous weapons in the wrong hands is something that, of course, from a law enforcement perspective.

-Yeah, two FBI agents died.
+Yeah, two FBI agents died into the legislative couple years back.

 Well, thank you for that answer.

-I would rather give our agents a fighting chance.
+I'd rather give our agents a fighting chance.

-And I yield back to the gentleman yells back, gentlemen from a FBI agents have ARs as well.
+FBI agents have ARs as well.

 Thank you, Mr. Chairman.

-Most Federal agencies give you an AR-15.
+Most federal agencies give you an AR-15 if you ask for it.

-So we did this yesterday, and every asset we can bring to bear of the shooter.
+Having said that, our investigation, which as I've testified now several hundred and every asset we can bring to bear of the shooter.

 Yep.

-That's what they care, of course, involves interviewing law enforcement, including lots and lots and lots of Secret Service.
+Again, our investigations of the shooter, of course, involves interviewing law enforcement, including lots and lots and lots of Secret Service.

 The reason I'm asking this is because this isn't the first time the Secret Service has been before Congress.

-There was a 435-page report issued in 2015 by Congress saying, fix yourself.
+There was a 435-page report issued in 2015 by Congress saying fix yourself.

 They didn't.

-In fact, there was a follow-up in 2019 where they had only done a few of the I think it was 18 or 19 different specific things they were supposed to do.
+In fact, there was a follow-up in 2019 where they had only done a few of the, I think it was 18 or 19 different specific things they were supposed to do.

-They had done some, but certainly These Congress people are so stupid, bro.
+These congresspeople are so stupid, bro.

-Give me five minutes and let me get on there and ask the director these questions.
+Like, ah, give me five minutes and let me get on there and ask the director these questions.

 I will get the answers the American people need.